• Skip to content

 Follow usFollow us

-© 2025 Grant Thornton Singapore Pte Ltd - All rights reserved.
+© 2026 Grant Thornton Singapore Private Limited - All rights reserved.
 “Grant Thornton” refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton Singapore Pte Ltd is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another’s acts or omissions.